agama-project/agama-project.github.io/docs/user/guides/network.md

 Network will be configured by dracut only if really required so, kernel boot options like `root=live:<URL>` already requires it but not all the kernel options (e.g., `inst.install_url`) do so, therefore, to ensure the network is configured by dracut set rd.neednet=1.

-**Note:** If an explicit network configuration is given using the `ip=` parameter Agama will disable the NetworkManager DHCP autosetup when starting the installer and mark the nm-initrd-generator generated connections to be persisted after the installation by default.
+:::note If an explicit network configuration is given using the `ip=` parameter Agama will disable the NetworkManager DHCP autosetup when starting the installer and mark the nm-initrd-generator generated connections to be persisted after the installation by default.
 To disable the copy of network the `inst.copy_network=0` parameter is available.

 ### DHCP configuration